ERP implementation is a complex process. Learn how to perform it in this article!

 2. Outline implementation design

-Another vital goal is to clearly outline where exactly an ERP will be used.
+Another vital goal is to clearly outline where exactly an ERP will be used and what component of an ERP you need.
 ERP software solutions are diverse.
 Thus, your implementation project can take different forms.
 You should actively consider whether you require financial modules or, for example, something related to inventory management.
 ERP implementation process can involve numerous options depending on the core strengths and weaknesses of your company.
 Consequently, it’s essential to engage in a full-scale planning process while working with those solutions.
-Choose what elements you need to cut costs on unnecessary parts in the development process.
+Choose what elements you need to cut costs of an ERP.

 3. Migrate to a new solution and develop integration features for it